 HE Program/ Other Action Specific Action(s) Timeline Geographic Targeting 2023-2031 Outcomes A system for matching eligible applicants with available units.
-Employ affirmative marketing best practices. ply of ownership and long term rental housing that is affordable for the workforce and lower incom e households, and th supply of housing g for special needs populations (high priority) Contributing Facto ors: Community oppor sition to density increases and multifamily development resulting in incre ased time and cost to com plete the entit lement process.
-Land use controls that discourage a variety of housing types • High cost of construction · Lack of visibility o f housing information • Low production of housing 1) Amend the zoning regulations to permit multifamily developments by-right in which 20 percent or more of the units are affordable to lower income households and achieve a minimum density of 15 dwelling units per acre in the R-3, C-1, and C-2 zones.
-[Program HO-2.3.4] and 2): within two years of adoption of the 2023-2031 housing element. and 4): within one year of adoption of the Citywide and in applicable zones.
-Adopted land use regulations that provid ministerial non-discretionary pathways for multifamily development and allow Program C 2) Amend the zoning regulations to expressly exclude residential development, including qualifying mix use developments utilizing the provisions of SB 35 and/or State Density Bonus Law, from the provisions of Chapter 18.70 of the MSMC.
-[Program HO-2.3.4] 2023-2031 housing element. for a variety of housing types.
-Remove regulatory and procedural constraints to increase production of a 3) Amend the 2010 Design Guidelines and zoning regulations to replace and/or remove subjective standards that apply to multifamily development with standards that are objective, and provide a ministerial nondiscretionary design review process for multifamily development.
-[Program HO-2.3.7] variety of housing types.
-4) Amend the zoning regulations for supportive housing developments, group homes, etc. as provided in Programs HO-4.2.1, and HO-4.2.3 through HO-4.2.5.
+Employ affirmative marketing best practices.
+Improve the supp oly of ownership and long term rental housing that is affordable for the workforce and lower incom e households, and the supply of housing for special needs populations (high priority) Contributing Facto ors: • Land use controls sition to density increases and multifamily development resulting in incre that discourage a variety of housing types f housing information • Low production of housing plete the entit ement process.
+Program C Remove regulatory and procedural constraints to increase production of a variety of housing types.
+Amend the zoning regulations to permit multifamily developments by-right in which 20 percent or more of the units are affordable to lower income households and achieve a minimum density of 15 dwelling units per acre in the R-3, C-1, and C-2 zones.
+[Program HO- 2.3.4] Amend the zoning regulations to expressly exclude residential development, including qualifying mix use developments utilizing the provisions of SB 35 and/or State Density Bonus Law, from the provisions of Chapter 18.70 of the MSMC.
+[Program HO-2.3.4] Amend the 2010 Design Guidelines and zoning regulations to replace and/or remove subjective standards that apply to multifamily development with standards that are objective, and provide a ministerial nondiscretionary design review process for multifamily development.
+[Program HO-2.3.7] Amend the zoning regulations for supportive housing developments, group homes, etc. as provided in Programs HO-4.2.1, and HO-4.2.3 through HO-4.2.5. and 2): within two years of adoption of the 2023-2031 housing element. and 4): within one year of adoption of the 2023-2031 housing element.
+Citywide and in applicable zones.
+Adopted land use regulations that provide ministerial non- discretionary pathways for multifamily development and allow for a variety of housing types.
 1) The City shall offer expedited process for projects with an affordable component and/or that provide housing for special needs households [Program HO-2.4.1] 1) and 2): within two years of adoption of the 2023-2031 housing element.
 1) and 3a): In all residential zones, and C-1 and C-2 zones.
-During the 2023-2031 planning period facilitate development of two multifamily housing developments with four or more unit
+During the 2023-2031 planning period facilitate development of two multifamily housing developments with four or more units